What Is Marine Boiler? | Principle of Marine Boiler | Types of Marine Boiler

 Marine Boiler

 Marine boilers are of two types such as water tube boilers and fire tube boilers.
-Water-tube-type boilers are used for high pressure, high temperature, high capacity applications.
+Water-tube-type boilers are used for high-pressure, high-temperature, high-capacity applications.
 The main boiler design depends on its application, ie. For motor ships, a small fire-tube boiler would be satisfactory.

 Marine Furnaces